-Kupenda works to ensure people with disabilities and their families are contributing to important policy development that impacts them.
-Kupenda has developed a Disability Law Guide for community members in low-income countries to better understand their legal rights.
-This is particularly useful in educating people with disabilities to advocate for themselves for future legislation that supports their needs, including in emergency situations and with the impacts of climate change.
+Kupenda works to ensure people with disabilities and their families are contributing to developing the policies that impact them.
+Our Disability Law Guide enables families impacted by disability and their community members to better understand their legal rights.
+This equips people with disabilities to advocate for themselves for future legislation that supports their needs, especially during emergencies and in response to the impacts of climate change.